 - feeling sick and possibly vomiting

-- Lay the person down if their injuries allow you to and, if possible, raise and support their legs.
+- lie the person down if their injuries allow you to and, if possible, raise and support their legs

-- Use a coat or blanket to keep them warm, but not smothered.
+- use a coat or blanket to keep them warm

-- Do not give them anything to eat or drink.
+- don't give them anything to eat or drink

 The FAST guide is the most important thing to remember when dealing with people who have had a stroke.
 The earlier they receive treatment, the better.
 Call for emergency medical help straight away.

-If you suspect a person has had a stroke, use the FAST guide:
+If you think a person has had a stroke, use the FAST guide:

-Read more information about the symptoms of a stroke.
+Read more about the symptoms of a stroke.

 Getting help in an emergency

-999 has been the emergency services number in the UK for many years.
-But you can now also call 112 to get help.
+In the UK, 999 has been the emergency services number for many years.

-When you call 999 or 112 you will be asked what service you require and also:
+When you call 999 or 112, you'll be asked what service you need, as well as:

 - your telephone number

-You may be offered advice as to how to assist the casualty until help arrives.
+The call handler may advise you on how to assist the casualty until help arrives.